Many research studies have shown a strong association between low TSH and low bone mineral density or osteoporosis.

 That’s why mouse models are often used in studies.
 Researchers can “knock out” certain genes in mice or rats so that their HPT axis is distorted in different ways.
 Doing so reveals interactions you can’t see otherwise.

-According to some recent research, treated thyroid patients do not have a normal HPT axis when it comes to T3 – T4 – TSH hormone relationships.
-Including the Free T3 enables one to see the distortions.
-Some patients’ axis will be more distorted than others.
+According to some recent research, treated thyroid patients do not have a normal HPT axis when it comes to FT3 – FT4 – TSH hormone relationships.
+Including the Free T3 enables one to see the distortions that may otherwise be less evident.
+Excluding FT3 from HPT axis modeling has resulted in the common misconception that the HPT axis is not broken or harmed by primary hypothyroidism.
+It is.
+Some patients’ HPT axis will be more distorted than others.

 This is unnatural!

-The rise in FT3, if any, entirely depends on how well the patient converts T4 hormone.
+The “normal” rise in FT3, if any, entirely depends on how well the patient converts T4 hormone.

 Individual response to T4 hormone therapy is highly variable.
 Some people are “poor converters” of T4 to T3 — their bodies are less able to process their T4 medication into the active hormone (Midgley et al, 2015).

-Research on a large population of thyroidless patients on T4 therapy proved that the symptoms of thyrotoxicosis are entirely absent until Free T3 hormone levels exceed the statistical reference range of healthy controls.
+Research on a large population of thyroidless patients on T4 therapy proved that the symptoms of thyrotoxicosis are entirely absent until Free T3 hormone levels exceed the statistical average found in healthy controls, which is mid-reference range.
 (Larisch et al, 2018)

-When the patient’s entire body is not in a thyrotoxic state of hypermetabolism as proven by their clinical presentation, why would their bones alone be in a state of thyrotoxicosis?
-Do you believe the bones are more vulnerable than the heart is to low T3?
-(See the recent research on low T3 in ischemic heart disease to find out)
+When the patient’s entire body is not in a thyrotoxic state of hypermetabolism as proven by their clinical presentation and their low-normal or low FT3 levels, why would their bones alone be in a state of thyrotoxicosis?

 Every TSH risk association study excludes certain populations, but few pay attention to these important exclusions.